 Once you hit 100 to 150 customers, then you start adding things like a Google review strategy, local service ads, and targeted Facebook campaigns.
 Those tools will amplify what you’ve already built.
 But you have to build the foundation first.

-If I had to start over tomorrow with $20,000, this is exactly where I would start.
+If I had to start over tomorrow with $20,000, this is exactly how I would start a pest control business.